-It may be difficult to locate in some air conditioning systems, but you can usually find the air filter in the return air duct.
-Or in simple terms, that big metal grille on the wall, floor, ceiling, or utility closet door.
-Return air ducts can be almost anywhere.
-Sometimes, especially with older systems, the filter is located inside the oven itself, next to the fan motor.
+It can be tricky to locate the air filter in some air conditioning systems, but it's usually found in the return air duct.
+This is the big metal grille on the wall, floor, ceiling, or utility closet door.
+Return air ducts can be anywhere, and sometimes, especially with older systems, the filter is located inside the oven itself, next to the fan motor.
 In some cases, a central filter grille is installed on the wall or ceiling.

 Start by looking for a waste source near the central air return system; continue to look for leaks that could attract debris to the return air duct system anywhere along its length.
-Vertical air handlers can be an upflow unit that has return air that enters through the bottom of the air handler or blower and air conditioner (cooled or heated) that exits the upper part of the unit.
-If the system has been operating in heating mode, then you'll notice that the air supply or outlet ends of the ducts connected to the air controller will be hot to the touch and the intake or return air ducts will be cooler.Someone may have added this air intake (yellow arrows) to improve the total air flow through the system, but extracting the return air that is located near the oil or gas burner may not be ideal.
+Vertical air handlers can be an upflow unit that has return air that enters through the bottom of the unit and exits from the upper part of it.
+If your system has been operating in heating mode, then you'll notice that the air supply or outlet ends of the ducts connected to the air controller will be hot to touch and that the intake or return air ducts will be cooler.Someone may have added an additional intake (yellow arrows) to improve total airflow through the system; however, extracting return air that's located near a furnace's oil or gas burner may not be ideal.
 There should have been a metal divider that prevents significant intake if you only use a 1-inch filter.I recommend using a larger surface area filter that can work effectively for 3 months to a year before needing replacement.